tunjid/Mutator/readme.md

 * state: `StateFlow<State>`
 * action: `(Action) -> Unit`

-`produceState` with is well suited for MVVM style applications and `stateFlowMutator` for MVI like approaches.
+`produceState` with is well suited for MVVM style applications and `actionStateFlowProducer` for MVI like approaches.

 ## Download